HFBN/Reinforcement-Learning-with-Unity-and-PyTorch/robot_arm/report.md

 This is equivalent to updating the actor in such a way that it maximizes the state-action-value (with respect to the current Main Critic's estimates).

+In the used configuration, the Actor is a three layer neural network with 128, 64, 32 hidden units respectively.
+Those hidden units are activated with ReLu.
+The output layer consists of 4 output units, activated with tanh.
+Each head of the Critic consists of two hidden layers, one with 64 and one with 32 hidden units, activated with ReLu, followed by a linear output layer of size 1.

 ## Soft Update